 Lone River makes a delightful and bracing ranch water, hit with key lime juice and some salt.
 There’s organic agave nectar to round things out, too.
 The original is a go-to, but the brand also makes three other options — prickly pear, spicy, and red grapefruit.

 The new ranch water offering from beloved Texas brewery Karbach is worth the wait.
 It’s a balanced number, dialed-in at 4.5% ABV, and crushable morning, afternoon, or evening.
 And, as the brewery suggests, it’s not only great on blisteringly hot days, but alongside dishes like ceviche, fajitas, and chips and guac.

 Based in Austin, Ranch Rider Spirits offers easily the best looking can of Ranch Water.
 Made with reposado tequila, sparkling water, and lime, it comes in at just 119 calories, meaning you can throw ’em back like nobody’s watching.
-In addition to the standard, it makes some great vodka seltzers as well as a Paloma.
+In addition to the standard, it makes some great vodka seltzers as well as a classic Paloma cocktail.

 This take on the drink is less session-able at 10% ABV but packed with flavor.
 The tequila, crafted in Jalisco, works wonderfully with the mineral water here.
 It’s perhaps the most authentic version of the drink, given the nature and quality of the base spirit and the end result, albeit a little hot in terms of alcohol content.
 Pour Epic Western over ice and stretch a few cans out all afternoon long.

 Ranch water was born in Texas so it’s no wonder yet another Lone Star producer is on the list.
 Cantina makes a tidy one, a little tart and a little briny.
 The alcohol content is on par with a pale ale or lager but it’s much trimmer in terms of caloric content.
 You’ll enjoy sipping it as much or more as placing an ice-cold can on your forehead as the mercury rises.